nofacer/TensorCertificate/README.md

 1. Define Convolutional neural networks with Conv2D and pooling layers.
 1. Build and train models to process real-world image datasets.
 1. Understand how to use convolutions to improve your neural network.
-1. Use real-world images in different shapes and sizes..
+1. Use real-world images in different shapes and sizes.
 1. Use image augmentation to prevent overfitting.
 1. Use ImageDataGenerator.
 1. Understand how ImageDataGenerator labels images based on the directory structure.